Play Ball! Where to Take Your Family Out to the Ballgame Near Champaign-Urbana

 Why You Should Go: The closest minor league team to C-U that is affiliated with Major League Baseball.
 If you or the favorite baseball aficionado in your life is a Cardinals fan, this trip is a must.
 Located in downtown Peoria, there’s more to do if you want to make a weekend or a trip out of it.

-Deals to Be Had: Individual game tickets generally range from $14-$16.
+Deals to Be Had: Individual game tickets start at $9 for the lawn and generally range from $14-$16 for a seat.
+Get a family four-pack of tickets on Fridays only for $40.
 On Wednesdays, get $1 hot dogs all night long.
 Thursday is “Thirsty Thursday” night which offers deals on beer.
+And Taco Tuesday finds taco and margarita deals.

 Distance from C-U: About 90 minutes.
 Get directions here.

 Why You Should Go: We love the Indians games!
 Victory Field, the Indians stadium, is beautiful and lively.
-There is never a dull moment, with plenty of activities for kids all around the building (some may be limited due to current conditions).
+There is never a dull moment, with plenty of activities for kids all around the building.
 Also, it’s high quality – the Indians are a Triple-A team (the highest level of minor league baseball), affiliated with the Pittsburgh Pirates.
 This is a very family-friendly ballpark – ALL restrooms have changing areas, and they also have a room for nursing moms.

 Deals to Be Had: Individual game tickets range from $12 to $18 per seat a game.
 Children 2 years old and younger receive free admission into Victory Field.
 Sundays, all children ages 14 and under will eat free; each child receives a voucher for one hot dog, one drink and one bag of chips.
 On Tuesdays, bring your appetite as hot dogs, peanuts, potato chips, Cracker Jack and popcorn are all available for just $1 each.

 Promotions and Special Events: Fireworks are on Fridays, and on the Fourth of July.
 Prefer day baseball in the middle of the week?
 Matinees are on Wednesdays.
-On Father’s Day, have a catch on the field.
-There are also several Marvel Superhero Nights.
+On Mother’s Day, have a catch on the field.
+Want to bring your dog?
+There are a few days to do that.
+There are also several Marvel Superhero Nights, which often include comic giveaways and character appearances.

 Distance from C-U: About two hours.
 Get directions here.

 Why You Should Go: This is an independent league baseball team, playing in the Frontier League, the largest and longest running independent professional baseball league – an official “partner league” of Major League Baseball.
-Games start on May 28.
+Games start on May 13 and last into early September.

 Distance from C-U: About two hours north.